gwendebrul/omw_terminal_launcher/README.md

 Don't change anything else in the code.
 Save it as an application and you're good to go.

-I used hotkey app for creating a schortcut, when I press F1 the script is executed.
+I used hotkey app for creating a shortcut, when I press F1 the script is executed.

 Enjoy!!